iscl-compmorph/iscl-compmorph.github.io/index.md

 morphological processing.

 The course will run in two parallel streams.
-On one, there will be a series of lectures and tutorials, where fundamental topics and tools will be introduced.
+On one hand, there will be a series of lectures and tutorials, where fundamental topics and tools will be introduced.
-On the other, we will follow a seminar format, where we will read a selection of influential and/or recent papers from the literature, and discuss them in the class.
+On the other hand, we will follow a seminar format, where we will read a selection of influential and/or recent papers from the literature, and discuss them in the class.
 The participants will also be required to complete small projects.